StableCoder/cmake-scripts/README.md

 From this point, there are two primary methods for adding instrumentation to targets:
 1. A blanket instrumentation by calling `add_code_coverage()`, where all targets in that directory and all subdirectories are automatically instrumented.
-2. Per-target instrumentation by calling `target_code_coverage(<TARGET_NAME>)`, where the target is given and thus only that target is instrumented.
+2. Per-target instrumentation by calling `target_code_coverage(<TARGET_NAME>)`, where the target is given and thus only that target is instrumented and executables have ccov* targets created.
 This applies to both libraries and executables.
 3. Automatically add coverage for each target with `-DCCOV_TARGETS_HOOK=On` and `-DCCOV_TARGETS_HOOK_ARGS=...` for default values, requires `add_code_coverage()` or similar.

 To add coverage targets, such as calling `make ccov` to generate the actual coverage information for perusal or consumption, call `target_code_coverage(<TARGET_NAME>)` on an *executable* target.